-When the GameController activates the Penalty Kick penalty kick, the game changes to the Ready state with free kick ready state with penalty kick sub-state active.
+When the GameController activates the penalty kick, the game changes to the ready state with penalty kick sub-state active.

 This denotes that the robots are given time to set up and prepare for the penalty kick.
 Similar to kick-off, the game clock is paused during finals games only.
 The referees should pick up the ball.